 All OSU-funded appointments must coincide with the term periods, so appointments should start on the 16th of the month of the first term of appointment and end on the 15th of the month of the last term of appointment, not to exceed 12 months.
 Externally supported fellowships should follow the same term appointment schedule when possible, but since some fellowship award have specific dates assigned, these can be accommodated as needed to meet external grant requirements.

 The appointment should be made for the duration the student will be funded by the fellowship award, whether internal funds to OSU or external funds administered by OSU.
 Term-by-term appointments are when the award is subject to external award timelines varying from OSU, or when a different student will receive a particular fellowship in subsequent term(s).
 Some appointments will also be over summer term.

 Business center list.
-Appointment setup for fellowships now runs through Employee Lifecycle, a function of Human Resources.
-For AMBC, ASBC, and BEBC, email [email protected].
-For all other business centers (AABC, FOBC, HSBC, and UABC), email [email protected].
+Appointment setup for fellowships now runs through HR Support Services, a function of Human Resources.
+For all other business centers, the email for processing is [email protected].

 Stipend payments depend upon the source of the funding for the appointment, and can vary for tuition as well:

 The fellowship appointment must be terminated when the position is not occupied by the student.
 The fellow appointment form is used for termination, and requires the same signatures as the original appointment to complete termination, e.g. Department, OSRAA, Business Affairs, Graduate School, and Human Resources.